anfal11/java-part-2/README.md

 # javaInputOutputExpression

-This repository contains examples of Java input/output operations, expressions, blocks, and conditional statements.
-The code snippets include detailed comments to help you understand how different Java concepts work.

 ## Java Input and Output

 The code in this section demonstrates various input and output operations in Java, including printing text, concatenating strings, and handling user input through the `Scanner` class.